Starting an LLC in Oregon

-- Research Oregon Business Licenses and Permits.
-For help, visit our How to Get a Oregon Business License guide.
-There are also business license services that can help.
+- Research Oregon business licenses and permits.
+For help, visit our How to Get a Business License in Oregon guide.
+There are also business license services that will help with this.

-- File Your Oregon LLC Annual Statement.
+- File your Oregon LLC annual report.
 File online with the Oregon Secretary of State each year by the date on which the LLC was formed.

 - Understand federal tax requirements.
 Most LLCs will need to report their income to the IRS each year using Form 1065 Partnership Return (multi-member LLCs) or Form 1040 Schedule C (single-member LLCs).